Logik Overheating Component or Friction

 How to Fix / Troubleshooting

-Safety first: Immediately stop the machine, unplug it, and do not use again until inspected.
-Fire risk is possible.
+Safety first: Immediately stop the machine, unplug it, and do not use it again until it has been inspected.
+There is a possible fire risk.

-• Step 1 – Visual and smell check: After cooling, remove the top and rear panels and look for scorched wiring, melted plastic, or blackened components.
-Follow the smell to its source.
+• Step 1 – Visual and Odor Check: After cooling, remove the top and rear panels and look for scorched wiring, melted plastic, or blackened components.
+Trace the odor to its source.

-• Step 2 – Belt and pulleys: Inspect the drive belt and pulleys for rubber dust or glazing.
-Replace a slipping or damaged belt and ensure pulleys are aligned.
+• Step 2 – Drive Belt and Pulleys: Inspect the drive belt and pulleys for rubber dust, glazing, or signs of wear.
+Replace any slipping or damaged belt and ensure the pulleys are correctly aligned.

-• Step 3 – Dryer heater and lint: Clean lint from the dryer heater housing, ducts, and condenser.
-Blocked airflow can cause overheating.
+• Step 3 – Dryer Heater and Lint Buildup: Clean lint from the dryer heater housing, ducts, and condenser unit.
+Blocked airflow can lead to overheating.

-• Step 4 – Foreign objects: Check around the drum edges and seal for trapped items causing friction.
+• Step 4 – Foreign Objects: Check around the drum edges and door seal for trapped items that could be causing friction.

-• Step 5 – Electrical damage: Any burnt connectors or wiring should be replaced.
-If the main PCB or heater shows severe damage, seek professional repair or replacement.
+• Step 5 – Electrical System Damage: Any burnt connectors or wiring should be replaced immediately.
+If the main PCB or heater shows severe damage, professional repair or replacement is recommended.

 Advertisements